whatsBehind/online-chat/README.md

 ### Server
 - Message Publisher

 The name of this component is descriptive.
 Its duty is to publish a message to a corresponding client and receive the response from the server.
-It works with `Server Listen` in clients to support message push mode.
+It works with `Server Listener` in clients to support message push mode.
 Each message publisher has a 1 to 1 relationship with the client.
 All message publishers are managed by `Message Publisher Manager`

 ``` Java
 public class MessagePublisher {